Timo Sutinen

+Timo Sutinen (middle) plays against HIFK in 1971.

 Timo Sutinen (born April 3, 1949 in Tampere, Finland) is a retired professional ice hockey player who played in the SM-liiga.
 He played in the SM-sarja and SM-liiga for KOOVEE, Jokerit, and FoPS.
 He also played in Germany's Eishockey-Bundesliga for VfL Bad Nauheim and Berliner SC Preussen.
 He was inducted into the Finnish Hockey Hall of Fame in 1991.